 - After a night on the town, don't sleep your weekend away.
 There's much to do including the Drag Brunch at Senor Frogs.
 This is the place to be on a Sunday with food, unlimited drinks, and a chance to see favorite contestants from RuPaul’s Drag Race.

-- While there are no specific gay clubs on The Strip, there's so much to do including late night shopping, dining, and shows, that you'll meet like-minded people as you bar-hop and stroll through this glitzy playland.
-The Strip attracts people from all over the world, including conservative areas of the United States, and there will be times that the area may not feel gay-friendly.
+- While there are no specific gay clubs on The Strip, there's so much to do including late night shopping, dining, and shows, that you're bound to meet like-minded people as you barhop and stroll through this glitzy playland.
+Be aware, though, that the Strip attracts people from all over the world, including conservative areas of the United States, and there will be times that the area may not feel gay-friendly.